Skip to content

 1. Navigate to the CITE Actions tab.

-2. Select the desired action to be deleted and click on the Trash Can icon next to the action.
+2. Select the action you want to delete and click the Trash Can icon next to the action.

 Filter Actions by Team